getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 In the *Types & Grammar* title of this series, we discussed the `ToPrimitive` abstract coercion operation, which is used when an object must be coerced to a primitive value for some operation (such as `==` comparison or `+` addition).
 Prior to ES6, there was no way to control this behavior.

-As of ES6, the `@@toPrimitive` symbol as a property on any object value can define/override that coercion by specifying a method to handle it.
+As of ES6, the `@@toPrimitive` symbol as a property on any object value can customize that `ToPrimitve` coercion by specifying a method.

 Consider: